 By now I was losing hope that I’d ever find a region I’d be happy to invest my life into.
 Traveling south, going back home, we decided to take a detour to a place I’d heard of but knew nothing about.
 It was called Manitoulin Island and it’s connected to southern Ontario by a 1 3/4 hour ride on a car ferry that docks on the south-east corner of the island, in a village called South Baymouth.
 Approaching the island from the north, as we did, there’s a single lane swing bridge that allows car and truck traffic on and off the northeast corner of Manitoulin at a town called Little Current.
 This swing bridge was built in 1913 for trains only, then converted to handle both road and rail traffic in 1946 when the first roads off the island opened up.
 In the 1980s rail was abandon altogether, so the bridge has been road-only ever since.

 Quite unexpectedly, Manitoulin also had something of an east coast, maritime feeling.
 That was a surprise.
 The waters of Lake Huron and the North Channel are big enough that they give the coastal towns of Manitoulin the feeling of being by the sea.
-The impression was enhanced by the fact that you could buy local fish caught just offshore by a fishing family named Purvis that has been in the business since the 1880s.
+The impression was enhanced by the fact that you could buy local fish caught just offshore.
+The largest fishing venture is owned by a family named Purvis that has been in the business since the 1880s.
 Smoked chub was common during that first visit in 1985.
 These days it’s Lake Trout and Whitefish.

 Mary liked Manitoulin, too.
 She felt the magic, so we visited some real estate agents, such as they were at the time.
 In many ways, Manitoulin is the island time forgot, and this was especially true in the 1980s.
-The only radio station then was the government-run Canadian Broadcasting Corporation – the radio equivalent of a sensible pair of orthopaedic shoes.
+The only radio station then was the government-run Canadian Broadcasting Corporation.
+At the time it was the radio equivalent of a pair of sensible orthopaedic shoes.
 Every country telephone service in each house was on a party line where you shared a single phone connection with 3 or 4 other households.
 There were no other options.
 You could hear the phone ring for other people, and the nosier folks would have no shame listening in on calls.
 Real estate agents were a new idea on Manitoulin in the 1980s, too.
 A few freelance agents had set up small businesses in their homes or in old rented spaces.
 There were no brand name agencies, just mom and pop operations running under their own last names.

 Mary and I soon learned that most 100 acre farms with no house or barn were going for $30,000 at the time.
 That was much cheaper than I’d seen anywhere else in Ontario, but still way more than I had to spend.
 Knowing what I do now, I should have borrowed money and bought ten of those $30,000 farms.
 Thirty years later they’re all selling for more than 3x and 4x this amount.